upenn-cis198/homework2/README.md

 ## Design and implementation
 Your code is expected to be separated into logical functions, each doing one task.
 Please use common sense software engineering practices.
-Please see the `Grading Policy` section of the classe's website under `homework assigments`
+Please see the `Grading Policy` section of the class website under `homework assignments`.

 ### Regexes
 Please use the [Regex Crate](https://docs.rs/regex/1.0.5/regex/) for regular expressions.